matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$finalParameters)</code></pre>

-- `array` `$finalParameters` List of parameters that will be passed to the API method.
+- `array` `&$finalParameters` List of parameters that will be passed to the API method.

 ### API.$pluginName.$methodName.end